Super Lawyers

 If any of the symptoms of perforated bowel are present, especially after abdominal surgery, a doctor should be seen immediately.
 X-rays showing air in the chest alert the doctor to the possibility of perforation, and CT scans confirm the perforation and pinpoint its location.
 Blood testing reveals signs of infection and blood loss.

-If I Suffer a Bowel Perforation During a Medical Procedure, is that Malpractice?
+If I Suffer a Bowel Perforation During a Medical Procedure, Is That Malpractice?

-This is because a bowel perforation can occur even when a surgeon is being careful and using the correct techniques.
+This is because bowel perforation can occur even when a surgeon is careful and using the correct techniques.
 In medical malpractice cases, plaintiffs must show that a defendant violated the standard of care.
-In other words, that the doctor did something that a reasonable doctor would not do that caused the injury.
+In other words, the doctor did something that a reasonable doctor would not do that caused the injury.

 So the perforation of the bowel itself is not malpractice unless a plaintiff can show, by consulting with experienced professionals, that the injury was inflicted as a direct cause of the surgeon's negligence.
 They may argue, for example, that the surgeon used outdated techniques or accessed an area of the bowel that was not involved in the original plan.